How To Be A Boss In Role-play

 Generating Your Own Role-play Scene

-If you’re interested in playing around with role-play, you may want to ask yourself some questions first before diving in!
-I recommend getting in a creative, sensual, kinky mindset and letting the questions lead the way.
-Creating a scene takes preparation and time and figuring out your what, why, and how is a great first step to making this preparation.
+If you’re interested in playing around with role-play, you may want to ask yourself some questions before diving in.
+Get into a creative, sensual and kinky mindset, letting these questions guide you.
+Creating a scene takes preparation and time, so figuring out the what, why and how is a great first step in getting ready.Questions to ask yourself for role-play:

 Is Role-play Bedroom Only?

-Nope, role-play can definitely be (and is) done outside the bedroom!
+Nope, role-play can be (and is) done outside the bedroom!
 With role-play, we often see that a couple will bring it outside of the bedroom.

 Share